Conjugacy Class Growth in Virtually Abelian Groups: Abstract

 \section{Abstract}

-We study the conjugacy class growth function in finitely generated virtually abelian groups.
+We study the growth of conjugacy classes in finitely generated virtually abelian groups.
 That is, the number of elements in the ball of radius $n$ in the Cayley graph which intersect a fixed conjugacy class.
 In the class of virtually abelian groups, we prove that this function is always asymptotically equivalent to a polynomial.
 Furthermore, we show that in any affine Coxeter group, the degree of polynomial growth of a conjugacy class is equivalent to the reflection length of any element of that class.